Understanding PBKDF2

 Step-by-Step Process

-- Hash: The result is processed through a hash function (e.g.,
+- Hash: Process the result through a hash function (e.g.,

-- Output: A derived key is generated for secure use.
+- Output: Generate a derived key for secure use.

 Why PBKDF2 Matters